I have a love/hate for Daylight Saving Time.

-This annual disruption of sleep is tied to how our bodies produce melatonin, the hormone that regulates when we feel sleepy and when we feel awake.
+The stressors of modern life can mess up our natural circadian rhythms, and these disruptions (from “losing” an hour of sleep in spring to transitioning back to school in fall) are tied to how our bodies produce melatonin, the hormone that regulates when we feel sleepy and when we feel awake.

-Short of reading something reeeaaaally boring before bed (my husband actually keeps the full text of the Constitution on his nightstand, ha), is there anything you can do to drift to sleep easier in the coming week?
+Short of reading something reeeaaaally boring before bed (my husband actually keeps the full text of the Constitution on his nightstand, ha), is there anything you can do to drift to sleep easier each night?

-They’re not a cure-all for insomnia, but incorporating a few of them into your evening meals could make the time change a little less painful.
+They’re not a cure-all for insomnia, but incorporating a few of them into your evening meals or snacks could make bedtime a bit more restful.

 Cherries (especially sour cherries like the Montmorency variety) are one of the only (and highest) natural food sources of melatonin.